-A Type 3 common parts and flats (Non-Destructive) Fire Risk Assessment (as detailed in the latest guidance document Fire Safety in Purpose Built Blocks of Flats) has been completed with access available to flat(s) 36, 32, 22 and 18.
-Access to the lift motor room was carried out on the previous occasion and it was confirmed there have been no changes within the LMR.
+A Type 3 common parts and flats (Non-Destructive) Fire Risk Assessment (as detailed in the latest guidance document Fire Safety in Purpose Built Blocks of Flats) has been completed with access available to flat(s) 54 and 55.

-All services or penetrations traversing fire resisting compartments were not confirmed as being sufficiently fire stopped with fire resisting material.
+All services or penetrations traversing fire resisting compartments were not confirmed as being sufficiently fire-stopped with fire-resisting material.
 Any locations that have been identified are highlighted in section 9.
-Where fire compartments/fire dampers/ceiling voids were considered inaccessible for safety reasons and could not be physically accessed or were outside the visual range of the assessor, technical comment on these areas cannot be provided.
+Where fire compartments/fire dampers/ceiling voids were considered inaccessible for safety reasons and could not be physically accessed or were outside the visual range of the assessor, technical comments on these areas cannot be provided.
 If there are reasons to suspect the fire resistance within the building has not been sufficiently maintained the responsibility to provide this technical information rests with the duty holder.
 The assessment of the fire performance of the external wall construction and any cladding system is excluded from this fire risk assessment.
 Where commented on, advice is given to obtain a separate external wall assessment as recommended in PAS 9980:2022.

-There were no outstanding notices of deficiencies/ enforcement action from the enforcing authority and the retrospective fire strategy document and updated plans issued in 2019 were observed.
+There were no outstanding notices of deficiencies/enforcement action from the enforcing authority and the fire strategy document was not observed.

-This review document is part of the continuous management of fire safety within these premises and as such should be read in conjunction with the fire risk assessment or review as dated above.
+This fire risk assessment document is part of the continuous management of fire safety within these premises and as such should be read in conjunction with the fire risk assessment or review as dated above.